 Reporting to and in partnership with the Director of Advancement, the Advancement Officer will lead the department’s grant and report writing and management.
 The Advancement Officer will also support the Director of Advancement on all donor management and donor-related projects and develop grants management tools and processes that will be deployed across the organization.

-NDN Collective is an ambitious, systemic effort to empower Indigenous communities.
-We are creating a paradigm change in how society invests in Indigenous Peoples by dramatically scaling up investment and shifting decision-making power to Indigenous Peoples.
+NDN Collective is the most ambitious, systemic effort to empower Indigenous Peoples in the history of philanthropy.
+We are creating a paradigm change in how society invests in Indigenous Peoples by dramatically scaling up investment and shifting decision-making power.
 We are doing four key things to create a new ecosystem that supports Indigenous self-determination:

 - We are dramatically increasing philanthropic investment into Indigenous-led organizations, with the goal of giving out $50M per year in grants.

 - We are creating an Indigenous-led CDFI to move $100M of for-profit investment into projects led by and serving Indigenous communities.

 - We are building capacity in Indigenous communities to be able to absorb this new influx of capital.

 - We are advocating for Indigenous rights and policy changes that will enable our peoples and communities to thrive.